Czirion/Zamia-bacterial-BGCs/README.md

 ~~~

 Copy the `metadatos.csv` file to `taxonomia_mags/` to be able to use Phyloseq.
-The Phyloseq script can be found in `phyloseq_mags.md` in this repository.
+The Phyloseq script can be found in `phyloseq_mags.Rmd` in this repository.